 How to Travel Safely During COVID-19

-As of this writing, the Centers for Disease Control and Prevention has adjusted its health and safety guidance, lifting many mask-wearing and physical distancing measures for fully vaccinated people.
+As of this writing, the Centers for Disease Control and Prevention has adjusted its health and safety guidance.
 Per the CDC, fully vaccinated people may resume domestic travel in the U.S. without testing before or after, or self-quarantining afterwards.
 The CDC recommends delaying travel until you are fully vaccinated.

 As travel for in-person events resumes, here is a quick checklist based on existing CDC guidance for domestic travelers who have been vaccinated.

 For full, up-to-date guidance, and for information about traveling internationally, visit cdc.gov/coronavirus.

 - As of this writing, the CDC recommends that you delay travel if you are not fully vaccinated.
 People who are fully vaccinated have had their second dose of a two-dose series at least two weeks previous, or their single dose of a one-dose series, at least two weeks previous.

 - Self monitor, and stay home if you are sick, even if you are fully-vaccinated against COVID-19.
 This includes if you are sick with symptoms not COVID-related, as other contagious diseases can spread through travel.
 If you have a fever, wait until at least 24 hours after it is gone, without using fever-reducing medications.

 - If you have symptoms of COVID, get tested and stay home.
 If you test positive, isolate for 10 days.